NIA conducts raids in 10 states, UTs in human trafficking cases

 At a press conference, Assam Special Director General of Police Harmeet Singh said the operation began when the police in Assam’s Karimganj district identified a group of Rohingya travelling in a train from Tripura, reported The Indian Express.

-It was found that they were “infiltrating” into the country through the India-Bangladesh border, he said.
+It was found that they were “infiltrating” the country through the India-Bangladesh border, he said.
 Karimganj shares a border with Bangladesh.

 “After that, our vigil and operations increased and 450 illegal migrants, both Bangladeshis and Rohingyas, were stopped and turned back with the assistance of border guarding forces,” Singh said.
 “Enquiries and questioning increased afterwards, and it was found that the illegal migration was being facilitated and run by touts and middlemen.”